WP-Translations/WPTypo/readme.txt

 == Screenshots ==

-1. Wordpress admin settings management screenshot-1.png.
+1. WordPress admin settings management screenshot-1.png.
 2. What does this plugin ?
 See an example with screenshot-2.png

 == Changelog ==